jlewi/foyle/docs/content/en/docs/tech-notes/tn011_eval_data.md

 Since we are building the evaluation dataset from actual notebooks/prompts there is an ordering to the examples.
 During evaluation we can replay the sessions in the same order they occured.
 We can then let Foyle adaptively build up its learned examples just as it does in production.
-Replaying the examples in order ensures we don't polute evaluation by using knowledge of the furture to predict the past.
+Replaying the examples in order ensures we don't pollute evaluation by using knowledge of the furture to predict the past.

 ## LLM As Judge

 Lots of code cells don't contain single binary invocations but small minny programs.
 Therefore, the similarity metric proposed in [TN003](/tn003_learning_eval.md/) won't work.
 We can use LLM as judge to decide whether the predicted and actual command are equivalent.

-## Deduplication?